 Job seeking and hiring can be a frustrating and time-consuming task for all parties involved.
 Manual processes can make a big job take longer, and old-fashioned ways of working will not be appealing to a generation that has grown up in a digital age.

 The recruitment process is document intensive, and each document has its own set of compliance and legal regulations.
-Ensuring personal data is handled securely and that CVs and interview notes are stored for a designated period of time.
+Ensuring personal data is handled securely and that CVs and interview notes are stored for a designated period of time are legal requirements.

 The areas that will see the biggest benefit in using a HR management system, are those with the highest paper based or manual work.